gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 322BH

-This routine is used by the "ABS" function to make a negative integer contained in DAC positive.
+This routine is used by the "`ABS`" function to make a negative integer contained in DAC positive.
 The operand is taken from DAC, negated and then placed back in DAC (3221H).
 If the operand's value is 8000H it is converted to single precision (2FCCH) as there is no integer of value +32768.

 <a name="323ah"></a>

     Address...
 323AH

-This routine is used by the Expression Evaluator to "MOD" two integer operands.
-The first operand is contained in register pair DE and the second in register pair HL, the result is returned in DAC.
-The sign of the first operand is saved and the two operands divided (31E6H).
+This routine is used by the Expression Evaluator to "`MOD`" two integer operands.
+The first operand is contained in register pair DE and the second in register pair HL, the result is returned in [DAC](#dac).
+The sign of the first operand is saved and the two operands divided ([31E6H](#31e6h)).
 As the remainder is returned doubled by the division process register pair DE is shifted one place right to restore it.
 The sign of the first operand is then restored and, if it is negative, the remainder is negated before being placed in DAC as an integer (321DH).

 <a name="324eh"></a>

     Address...
 324EH

 This routine is used by the Expression Evaluator to add two single precision operands.
-The first operand is contained in registers C, B, E, D and the second in DAC, the result is returned in DAC.
-The first operand is copied to ARG (3280H), the second operand is converted to double precision (3042H) and control transfers to the double precision adder (269AH).
+The first operand is contained in registers C, B, E, D and the second in [DAC](#dac), the result is returned in [DAC](#dac).
+The first operand is copied to [ARG](#arg) ([3280H](#3280h)), the second operand is converted to double precision (3042H) and control transfers to the double precision adder ([269AH](#269ah)).

 <a name="3257h"></a>

     Address...
 3257H

 This routine is used by the Expression Evaluator to subtract two single precision operands.
-The first operand is contained in registers C, B, E, D and the second in DAC, the result is returned in DAC.
-The second operand is negated (2E8DH) and control transfers to the single precision adder (324EH).
+The first operand is contained in registers C, B, E, D and the second in [DAC](#dac), the result is returned in [DAC](#dac).
+The second operand is negated (2E8DH) and control transfers to the single precision adder ([324EH](#324eh)).

 <a name="325ch"></a>

     Address...
 325CH

 This routine is used by the Expression Evaluator to multiply two single precision operands.
-The first operand is contained in registers C, B, E, D and the second in DAC, the result is returned in DAC.
-The first operand is copied to ARG (3280H), the second operand is converted to double precision (3042H) and control transfers to the double precision multiplier (27E6H).
+The first operand is contained in registers C, B, E, D and the second in [DAC](#dac), the result is returned in [DAC](#dac).
+The first operand is copied to [ARG](#arg) ([3280H](#3280h)), the second operand is converted to double precision (3042H) and control transfers to the double precision multiplier ([27E6H](#27e6h)).

 <a name="3265h"></a>

     Address...
 3265H

 This routine is used by the Expression Evaluator to divide two single precision operands.
-The first operand is contained in registers C, B, E, D and the second in DAC, the result is returned in DAC.
+The first operand is contained in registers C, B, E, D and the second in [DAC](#dac), the result is returned in [DAC](#dac).
 The first and second operands are exchanged so that the first is in DAC and the second in the registers.
-The second operand is then copied to ARG (3280H), the first operand is converted to double precision (3042H) and control transfers to the double precision divider (289FH).
+The second operand is then copied to [ARG](#arg) ([3280H](#3280h)), the first operand is converted to double precision (3042H) and control transfers to the double precision divider ([289FH](#289fh)).

 <a name="3280h"></a>

     Address...
 3280H

-This routine copies the single precision operand contained in registers C, B, E and D to ARG and then zeroes the four least significant bytes.
+This routine copies the single precision operand contained in registers C, B, E and D to [ARG](#arg) and then zeroes the four least significant bytes.

 <a name="3299h"></a>

     Address...
 3299H

-This routine converts a number in textual form to one of the standard internal numeric types, it is used during tokenization and by the "VAL", "INPUT" and "READ" Statement handlers.
+This routine converts a number in textual form to one of the standard internal numeric types, it is used during tokenization and by the "`VAL`", "`INPUT`" and "`READ`" Statement handlers.
 On entry register pair HL points to the first character of the text string to be converted.
-On exit register pair HL points to the character following the string, the numeric operand is in DAC and the type code in VALTYP.
+On exit register pair HL points to the character following the string, the numeric operand is in [DAC](#dac) and the type code in [VALTYP](#valtyp).
 Examples of the three types are:

     +-----------------------------------------------+
     ¦     ¦     ¦ FFH ¦ 7FH ¦     ¦     ¦     ¦     ¦